triton-inference-server/server/docs/compose.md

 $ docker run -it tritonserver:latest
 ```

-Note: If `compose.py` is run on release versions older than r21.08, the resulting container will have DCGM version 2.2.8 installed.
+Note: If `compose.py` is run on release versions `r21.07` and older, the resulting container will have DCGM version 2.2.3 installed.
 This may result in different GPU statistic reporting behavior.

 ## Build it yourself